Home of The National Miniature Donkey Association

 For complete list of shows, check out NMDA Sanctioned Shows page.

 Visit the Breeders Listing by state...for those just starting out and looking for your first donkeys or for breeders looking for new bloodlines, the listing will help locate Miniature Donkeys in your state.

 NMDA invites Miniature Donkeys breeders to participate and promote their farm/ranch.
 Help buyers find you!

-$50 per year includes 10 additional words after contact info.
+The annual fee for NMDA's Breeders Listing, published on-line at miniaturedonkeyassociation.com/breeders.php, is $50.00 per and includes 10 additional words after contact info.

 Miniature Donkeys require a small amount of grain, good quality hay, a mineral salt block, and fresh, clean water.

 Access to pasture for grazing and exercise is preferable and should be a consideration.
-They should always have shelter from rain, snow, wind, hot sun, and flies!
+Miniature Donkeys should always have shelter from rain, snow, wind, hot sun, and flies!
 It should be dry and draft-free.
 Fencing need only be four feet high, woven wire is considered a safe and popular choice.
-Donkeys can withstand cold temperatures as long as they have shelter and are fed properly.
+Miniature Donkeys can withstand cold temperatures as long as they have shelter and are fed properly.

 Miniature donkeys are "herd" animals.
 To avoid undue stress and loneliness, it is strongly recommended they not be kept singly but with another Miniature Donkey or other animal as a life-long friend.

 Life Span for Miniature Donkey: 25 - 35+ years